jablauvelt/DocumentOverload_205_Project/scripts/1_setup/1_setup_core_instance.md

 - Attach the 100G data volume to instance; wait to attach enron and enron_output until later steps

 Connect to instance, and run bash setup script

+# Mount EBS volumes on the instance
+# First, attach enron volume on aws
+# Change paths based on where the volumes are
+fdisk -l
+mkdir /enron
+mount -t ext4 /dev/xvdf /enron
+mount -t ext4 /dev/xvdg /data

+# Create a folder for output data
+mkdir /enron_output

+# Write all outputs to the enron_output folder